 He had a disrupted 2017 season due to concussion, but returned for the Hurricanes in the playoffs and brought up his 100th cap in the semi-final against the Lions in Johannesburg.

 Coles failed to return from his injury during the 2018 Super Rugby season but was included in the All Blacks Rugby Championship squad.

-In January 2019, he signed a new deal with the Hurricanes and All Blacks extending his contract through to 2021.
+In April 2021, he signed a new deal with New Zealand and the Hurricanes until 2023.

 In 2021 Coles was named as the oldest player in the All Black squad at 34-years-old and led the haka for the first time in his 75th Test against Tonga at Mt Smart Stadium.